Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - HubSpot’s marketing-automation engine is in a different class.
 For B2B SaaS with sequenced nurture, lifecycle stages, and lead scoring, nothing UK-resident comes close.
 For a UK SMB without those needs, the engine is a £14k/year answer to a £648/year question.

-Capsule — the default recommendation
+Capsule, the default recommendation

 Pricing: Free (up to 250 contacts, 1 user).
 Starter £18/user/month (50k contacts).
 Growth £36/user/month (100k contacts, AI features).
 Advanced £54/user/month.
 Ultimate £75/user/month.
-Pricing in GBP natively (a small but real signal — most competing CRMs price in USD).
+Pricing in GBP natively (a small but real signal, as most competing CRMs price in USD).

 Data residency: UK + EU.
 Capsule the company is incorporated in Manchester, United Kingdom (Zestia Ltd).
 Customer data is hosted on AWS in Ireland (eu-west-1).
 The Manchester team are UK-resident, UK-tax-paying.
 Capsule maintains a UK ICO registration + a public sub-processor list.